Vidyasagar College: NAAC Accreditation

 In cycle 2 accreditation of 2016, by the National Assessment and Accreditation Council, the college was re-accredited a "B++" grade on the basis of CGPA 2.80.
 In cycle 1, the college was accredited a "B" grade on the basis of CGPA 2.63 under a four point scale.

 Incidents

 Attacks due to political violence

-A scuffle broke out between student activists from the All India Trinamool Congress and the Bharatiya Janata Party.
+A scuffle broke out between student activists from the Trinamool Congress and the Bharatiya Janata Party.
 Stone pelting incidents have been reported near a college hostel on Bidhan Sarani Street in Kolkata during Amit Shah's Road show in May 2019.
 BJP workers and supporters shouted "Jai Shri Ram" and "Narendra Modi Zindabad" during the road show.
 BJP activists locked the doors of the hostel and set up bicycles and motorbikes parked outside on fire.
 Local news organisation Anandabazar Patrika’s ground report shows stones being hurled inside the premises by people standing outside on the road, wearing saffron coloured “NaMo Again” t-shirts.
 The footage does not show anyone throwing stones from inside the campus.
-In the violence that followed, the BJP workers vandalized the college hostel and destroyed the bust of Ishwar Chandra Vidyasagar.
+In the violence that followed, the bust of Ishwar Chandra Vidyasagar was vandalized.